nbaertsch/nbaertsch.github.io/_posts/2020-06-09-try-hack-me-juice-shop.md

 2. What is the administrator password?
 <br/>

-For this question, it is probably easier to guess until youn get it, or use a a very basic wordlist with burp intruder.
+For this question, it is probably easier to guess until you get it, or use a a very basic wordlist with burp intruder.
 However, I am an idiot and couldn't guess it, and intruder as **super** limited unless you have a license for the pro version of burp.
 (Note to learn ZAP)
 <br/>

 While mucking around on the site, you will notice rest api calls being made.
 One such endpoint is